-“Chairman” means the chairman of the Commission;
+Chairman means the chairman of the Commission;

-“Commonwealth funds” means the funds made available to the State by the Commonwealth under the Commonwealth Act;
+Commonwealth funds means the funds made available to the State by the Commonwealth under the Commonwealth Act;

+Department has the meaning given by section 1.4 of the Local Government Act 1995;

-“Deputy Chairman” means the deputy chairman of the Commission appointed under section 5(1)(b);
+Deputy Chairman means the deputy chairman of the Commission appointed under section 5(1)(b);

-“financial year” means a year ending on 30 June;
+financial year means a year ending on 30 June;

-“member” means a member of the Commission and includes the Chairman and the Deputy Chairman;
+member means a member of the Commission and includes the Chairman and the Deputy Chairman;

-“the Commission” means the Western Australian Local Government Grants Commission established under section 4;
+the Commission means the Western Australian Local Government Grants Commission established under section 4;

-“the Commonwealth Act” means the Local Government (Financial Assistance) Act 1986 of the Commonwealth;
+the Commonwealth Act means the Local Government (Financial Assistance) Act 1986 of the Commonwealth;

-“the Commonwealth Minister” means the Minister who is for the time being responsible for the administration of the Commonwealth Act.
+the Commonwealth Minister means the Minister who is for the time being responsible for the administration of the Commonwealth Act.

 [Section 3 amended by No. 56 of 1985 s.
 3; No. 12 of 1988 s.
 5; No. 14 of 1996 s.
-4.]
+4; No. 28 of 2006 s.
+366.]

 Part II — The Western Australian Local Government Grants Commission